Chinstrap Penguin vs Northern Rockhopper Penguin

 Do Chinstrap Penguins and Northern Rockhopper Penguins live in the same area?

-Chinstrap Penguins are found in South Sandwich Islands, South Orkney Islands, South Shetland Islands, Antarctic Peninsula.
-Northern Rockhopper Penguins are found in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
+No, their ranges do not overlap.
+Chinstrap Penguins are found in South Sandwich Islands, South Orkney Islands, South Shetland Islands, Antarctic Peninsula, while Northern Rockhopper Penguins live in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
+This geographic separation means they face different environmental pressures and predator communities.